Account Director, Healthcare PR : Another job from PMLiVE.

 • Be a team player who is keen to share ideas and have an influence on the shape and future of the agency

-To apply for this position or for more information, please send your CV to julia.walton@media-contacts.co.uk or call Julia on 020 7359 8244, quoting reference 29969.
+To apply for this position or for more information, please send your CV to joshua@media-contacts.co.uk or call Josh on 020 7359 8244, quoting reference 29969.